 Considering the quality and performance of these pencils, we feel that this is a fair price.

 Overall Ranking – 3.5/5

 We have no major complaints with Cezanne Colored Pencils.
-While they don’t knock anything out of the park, there are also no glaring issues that would sway us from recommending these to a casual or intermediate artist.
+While they don’t knock anything out of the park, there are also no glaring issues that would sway us from recommending these to casual or intermediate artists.

 The bright spots include a durable core, good color selection, and acceptable blending.
 But there are some minor issues such as higher wax bloom than we would have lacked, some noticeable color gaps in the smaller set sizes, and an elevated amount of effort to sharpen to a point.